-In each of the cases where I only was using the platforms discussed above, I found that each had their benefits, but what concerned me was the monthly fee to just do twitter.
+In each of the cases, I found that each had their benefits.
+But, what concerned me was the monthly fee to just do twitter.
 Edgar does not have a twitter only platform, something that they may consider doing for a smaller fee per month like SocialOomph does.
 I found that doing Facebook scheduling works much better when you use their tool rather than a third-party tool.
-These types of platforms, in my marketing are used for twitter only due to the heavy commitment and business of twitter!
+These types of platforms, in my marketing are what I use for twitter.
+I use them only because of the heavy commitment and business of twitter!

 How do the plans compare in SocialOomph?

 |Professional||Unlimited||$17.97 bi monthly*|

 |Auto-Follow & Auto DM||Unlimited||6.97 monthly (not included in above plans)|

 The free account is definitely one to use if you’re just looking or want to see how SocialOomph performs.
 I’m testing the professional plan now as this blog is being written and I will report back as to how things work using the professional plan.
 So go ahead and get your free account set up.
 Also, there is a 7-day trial of the professional plan that you can opt into when getting your free account setup.